 Dr. Louis E. Newman

-Louis E. Newman is the author of Repentance: The Meaning and Practice of Teshuvah (Woodstock, Vt.: Jewish Lights, 2010).
-He is the John M. and Elizabeth W. Musser Professor of Religious Studies, emeritus, Carleton College, and associate vice provost for undergraduate education at Stanford University.
-He is also the author of An Introduction to Jewish Ethics (Prentice-Hall), Past Imperatives: Studies in the History and Theory of Jewish Ethics (SUNY Press) and co-editor (with Elliot N. Dorff) of three volumes in the Jewish Choices, Jewish Voices series (JPS).
+Louis E. Newman is John M. and Elizabeth W. Musser Professor of Religious Studies, emeritus, Carleton College, and former dean of academic advising at Stanford University.
+He is the author of several books in Jewish ethics, including Repentance: The Meaning and Practice of Teshuvah (Jewish Lights), An Introduction to Jewish Ethics (Prentice-Hall) and Past Imperatives: Studies in the History and Theory of Jewish Ethics (SUNY Press), as well as co-editor (with Elliot N. Dorff) of several volumes on Jewish ethics and theology.
+His most recent book is Thinking Critically in College: The Essential Handbook for Student Success (Radius Book Group, 2023), and he currently works as a College Success Coach.

 Essays